-If the Arbitral Tribunal is to consist of a sole arbitrator, the parties to the dispute shall select an arbitrator by agreement and if they fail to agree on this, then KITAC shall appoint an arbitrator, upon the request of one of the parties.
+If the Arbitral Tribunal is to consist of a sole arbitrator, the parties to the dispute shall select an arbitrator by agreement and if they fail to agree on this, then KITAC shall appoint an arbitrator.

-If the Arbitral Tribunal is to consist of 3 arbitrators, each party shall be given an opportunity to appoint one arbitrator each, who shall, within 15days of appointment of each arbitrator select a Chief Arbitrator (“CA”) and even in the event that the parties fail to appoint the two arbitrators or the two arbitrators appointed fail to agree the “CA”, KITAC shall appoint one, upon the request of one of the parties or any of the appointed arbitrators.
+If the Arbitral Tribunal is to consist of 3 arbitrators, each party shall be given an opportunity to appoint one arbitrator each, who shall, within 15 days of appointment of each arbitrator select a Chief Arbitrator (“CA”) and even in the event that the parties fail to appoint the two arbitrators or the two arbitrators appointed fail to agree the “CA”, KITAC shall appoint arbitrators.

 LAWS AND REGULATIONS TO BE APPLIED IN THE ARBITRAL SETTLEMENT